altran-idle-innovation-gbg/VR-RC-Car-project/README.md

 </table

-<h3>How to</h3>
+<h2>How to</h2>
-Cameras
+<b>Cameras - VR Glasses </b>

 Open two Chrome windows on the phone and enter the RPi’s IP addresses in each of them.
 Find the IP address by opening the terminal and write "ifconfig" and press enter.
 Add port: 8080 after the IP, should look something like: http://10.46.2.108:8080
   - You will now come to a site called UV4L and then you click the "Web RTC"-icon.
   - Choose video-resolution and FPS and then press the green "Call"-